Meera-12-eng/Medical-Pharmacy-Assistant/README.md

 # Medical Pharmacy Assistant

-> An AI-powered, source-grounded pharmacy assistant for retrieving reliable drug information from medical drug labels.
+> An AI-powered, source-grounded pharmacy assistant for retrieving reliable drug information from medical drug labels using Retrieval-Augmented Generation (RAG).

+---

 ## 📌 Overview

 **Medical Pharmacy Assistant** is a Retrieval-Augmented Generation (RAG) project designed to help users retrieve reliable information about medications from a medical knowledge base.

-The system is being built using official drug-labeling data and semantic/keyword-based retrieval techniques.
-The final system will provide grounded answers to questions about medications while referencing the retrieved medical sources.
+The system uses official **OpenFDA Drug Labeling** data as its medical knowledge base.
+Instead of relying only on the knowledge stored inside an LLM, the system retrieves relevant medical information first and then generates an answer grounded in the retrieved sources.

 The assistant focuses on: